status-im/embark-tutorial-erc721/tutorial/4-marketplace.md

 This approval process will be controlled via the toggle above our spaceships section, and this functionality shall be code on `app/js/components/shipList.js`.

-Start by importing our escrow contract `SpaceshipMarketplace`:
+Start by importing our escrow contract `SpaceshipMarketplace`, `EmbarkJS` and our `SpaceshipToken` contract:

 ```
+import EmbarkJS from 'Embark/EmbarkJS';
+import SpaceshipToken from 'Embark/contracts/SpaceshipToken';
 import SpaceshipMarketplace from 'Embark/contracts/SpaceshipMarketplace';
 ```